 U. S. Food and Drug Administration.
 (2009, March).
 Center for Devices and Radiological Health.
 510(k) Premarket Notification Database.
 K090076.
 Retrieved May 15, 2012 from http://www.accessdata.fda.gov/cdrh_docs/pdf9/K090076.pdf.

 U. S. Food and Drug Administration.
 (2009, May).
 Center for Devices and Radiological Health.
 Scandinavian total ankle replacement (S.T.A.R. ankle) - P050050.
 Retrieved May 15, 2012 from http://www.accessdata.fda.gov/cdrh_docs/pdf5/P050050b.pdf.

 Winifred A. Hayes, Inc. Medical Technology Directory.
-(2017, December).
-Total ankle replacement: a review of reviews.
-Retrieved April 24, 2018 from www.Hayesinc.com/subscribers (61 articles and/or guidelines reviewed)
+(2017, December; last update search April 2020).
+Comparative effectiveness review of total ankle replacement: a review of reviews.
+Retrieved January 26, 2021 from www.Hayesinc.com/subscribers.
+(61 articles and/or guidelines reviewed)

 Zaidi, R., Cro, S., Gurusamy, K., Sivanadarajah, N., Macgregor, A., Henricson, A., & Goldberg, A. (2013).
 The outcome of total ankle replacement: A systematic review and meta-analysis.
 The Bone and Joint Journal, 95-B (11), 1500-1507.
 (Level 1 evidence)